 Now while this might change (and likely will, after data is aggregated from their launch) it just highlights the different mechanisms in pricing and how both companies offers are positioned.

-Another up-sell which ClickFunnels use on their checkout page is their one off eBook sale as you can see below for $47.
+Another up-sell that ClickFunnels use on their checkout page is their one-off eBook sale as you can see below for $47.
 Expect to see their checkout pages being split tested a fair bit (I’ve already seen this box below in a few different colors!)

 Page Designs Comparison